MV Oceania Liveaboard • Diving in the Bismarck Sea

 Despite its popularity, Father’s Reefs remains a relatively unspoiled and pristine dive site, thanks to its remote location and commitment to conservation.

-Today is our last day under the shimmering waves of Papua New Guinea.
-We start the morning with two dives, each one a last chance to explore the enchanting underwater world of this region.
-After the dives, we enjoy a delicious lunch on board and the ship sets sail for the port of the Walindi Plantation Resort.
-Tonight you still sleep on the boat.
-Dinner will most likely be buffet style at Walindi.
-That’s about a 50-meter walk from the boat.
+Today is our last day among the shimmering waves of Papua New Guinea.
+We’ll start the morning with two dives, each offering one last chance to explore the enchanting underwater world of this region.
+After the dives, we’ll enjoy a delicious lunch on board, and the ship will set course for the harbor of the Walindi Plantation Resort.
+Tonight, you’ll spend the night on the boat.
+Dinner will most likely be a buffet at Walindi, which is about a 50-meter walk from the boat.

 The accommodation